Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 In recent years, fractional and nonlocal models have attracted considerable interest owing to their broad applications in diverse disciplines, including physics, engineering, biology, and finance.
-Time-fractional diffusion-wave partial differential equations (PDEs) \eqref{def:pde}, in particular, have been extensively used to model the propagation of mechanical waves in viscoelastic media \cite{Mainardi1996, Mainardi2022}.
+Time-fractional diffusion-wave equations \eqref{def:pde}, in particular, have been extensively used to model the propagation of mechanical waves in viscoelastic media \cite{Mainardi1996, Mainardi2022}.
 Furthermore, such equations are instrumental in modeling the fractional dynamics of systems relevant to medicine \cite{Swain2025, BenSalah2025}.
 For a comprehensive overview of the applications of fractional models in biology and physics, readers are referred to \cite{Metzler2000, Metzler2014}.

-Nevertheless, solving time-fractional partial differential equations (TFPDEs) of diffusion-wave type presents significant challenges, primarily stemming from their inherent nonlocality and wave-like characteristics.
+Nevertheless, solving time-fractional diffusion-wave equations presents significant challenges, primarily stemming from their inherent nonlocality and wave-like characteristics.
 Analytical solutions involving Mittag-Leffler and Wright functions have been introduced in \cite{Sakamoto2011, Jiang2012, Agrawal2002}.
 To overcome these difficulties, a variety of numerical methods have been developed, including finite-difference methods \cite{Du2010, Sun2020}, convolution-quadrature methods \cite{Cuesta2006, Jin2017Correction}, collocation-type methods \cite{Zhu2019, Stynes2017}, and spectral methods \cite{Chen2020, Zayernouri2013}.